Agoric/documentation/main/ertp/ERTP-Introduction.md

-# ETRP Introduction
+# ERTP Introduction

-ERTP (*Electronic Rights Transfer Protocol*) is Agoric's token standard for transferring tokens and other digital assets in JavaScript.
-Using ERTP, you can easily create digital assets, all of which are transferred exactly the same way and with exactly the same security properties.
+ERTP (*Electronic Rights Transfer Protocol*) is Agoric's token standard for digital assets in
+JavaScript.
+Using ERTP, you can easily create a wide variety of digital assets, all of which are transferred exactly the same way and with exactly the same security properties.